yingxiatang/FreConvNet/README.md

 ## 📑 Citation
-if you find this repo useful, please cite our paper.
+if you find this repo useful, please cite our paper:

 ```bibtex
 @article{10.1145/3761818,